-- Social Security Number Verification - Criminal Search last 7 years - Violent Sexual Offender and Predator Registry Search - U.S. Treasury Office of Foreign Assets Control (OFAC) - .
-List of Specially Designated Nationals (SDN) - Fingerprint Verification records are reviewed as they relate to the content and nature of the curriculum and the safety and security of patients and the public.
+- Social Security Number Verification - Criminal Search last 7 years - Violent Sexual Offender and Predator Registry Search - U.S. Treasury Office of Foreign Assets Control (OFAC) - List of Specially Designated Nationals (SDN) - Fingerprint Verification

 Additionally, students must not have an unfavorable record with any of the clinical education settings from a previous employment, another clinical rotation, or any other reason.